andrew/ultimate-awesome/README.md

 - [awesome-alephium](https://github.com/alephium/awesome-alephium) - Awesome contributions from the community.
 - [awesome-tsung](https://github.com/aliesbelik/awesome-tsung) - A collection of resources covering all aspects of Tsung usage for load testing.
 - [awesome-neuromorphic](https://github.com/artiomn/awesome-neuromorphic) - A curated list of awesome neuromorphic frameworks, libraries, resources, and other things.
+- [awesome-linux-ricing](https://github.com/avtzis/awesome-linux-ricing) - 🎨 A curated list of awesome themes, tools and apps for customizing the Linux environment.
 - [awesome-online-tools](https://github.com/Bakumon/awesome-online-tools) - 🔨 A series of small, beautiful and practical online tools.
 - [awesome-dementia-detection](https://github.com/billzyx/awesome-dementia-detection) - Paper list of dementia detection.
 - [Explainable-ML-Papers](https://github.com/BirkhoffG/Explainable-ML-Papers) - A list of research papers of explainable machine learning.